 This course was designed by engineers for students who are thinking about studying engineering in college.
-This is a hands-on course that lets you apply your mathematical, technical and scientific knowledge to solve real engineering problems.
+This is a hands-on course that lets you apply your mathematical, technical, and scientific knowledge to solve real engineering problems.
 You will analyze the potential success of your creations and forecast an outcome.
 Material analysis, ergonomics and societal impacts will also be studied.

-Intro to Robotics 1⁄2 unit
+Intro to Robotics I & II

+1⁄2 or 1 Unit

+One or Two Semesters

 Students will learn how to design, build, drive and program VEX robots during this class.
 This class is completely hands on learning with limited book work.
 Students will be working in groups to solve problems using their designs.
 All projects are open ended, meaning there is always more than one solution.
-Students will be challenged everyday to make their solution better than the other teams/groups in the class.
+Students will be challenged every day to make their solution better than the other teams/groups in the class.